How To Handle Itchy Menopause Skin

 If you are tired of prickly, itchy skin, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine if medication is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.

 Is itchy skin a symptom of menopause?

-If you’re over 40, you may have noticed parts of your body getting drier: eyes, hair, fingernails, vagina… As with most of the weirdness of aging, changes in hormones are responsible for making damp things dry (vagina, eyes) and dry things moist (underpants, business suits, pajamas – hello, incontinence, hot flashes, and night sweats!)
+If you’re over 40, you may have noticed parts of your body getting drier: eyes, hair, fingernails, and a dryer vagina in menopause… As with most of the weirdness of aging, changes in hormones are responsible for making damp things dry (vagina, eyes) and dry things moist (underpants, business suits, pajamas – hello, incontinence, hot flashes, and night sweats in menopause!)

 Dry, itchy skin is no different.
-According to WebMD, our reproductive hormone estrogen is responsible for triggering the body’s production of collagen and body oils.
+Our reproductive hormone estrogen is responsible for triggering the body’s production of collagen and body oils.
 The hormone also makes it easier for our body to retain its natural moisture.
 As estrogen declines in perimenopause and menopause, so does our body’s moisture, resulting in dry, itchy skin, irritation, small bumps, and occasionally even a rash.

 You may also find your skin is more sensitive: tags in the back of your shirt suddenly itch like crazy, certain fabrics just don't work anymore, maybe you even had to change your detergent to reduce the irritation the brand you've used for years suddenly causes.

 Unfortunately, your body never regains its ability to create and retain moisture the way it did in your youth.
 Fortunately, there are steps you can take to relieve the itch and moisturize your dry bits, or address those pesky menopause hives.